Skip to main content

 What's the default root font size?

-16px in every modern browser.
-You can change it with html { font-size: 18px } or html { font-size: 62.5% } (makes 1rem = 10px for easier mental math).
+16px in current browsers.
+You can change it with html { font-size: 18px } or html { font-size: 62.5% } (makes 1rem = 10px for easier mental maths).
 Most Tailwind projects keep the 16px default.

 When should I use PX instead of REM?